Table of Contents

 - Row-Level Security (RLS): Secure your data directly in the database.

-- JWT Tokens: Easy to integrate with your API.
+- JWT tokens: Easy to integrate with your API.

-- Pre-built UI Components: For email/password flows.
+- Pre-built UI components: For email/password and OAuth flows.

 Auth0: Highly Customizable, but Complex